davidmogar/cucco/README.rst

 So true... so true...[tears falling down my face].
 Just allow me to add some details.

-The next sample code shows how to normalize a short text:
+The next example code shows how to normalize a short text:

 .. code:: python